 The deadliest animal in the world isn’t the lion, shark or snake.
 Believe it or not, it’s the small and pesky mosquito!
 In Zambia and Malawi, mosquitoes spread deadly diseases including malaria, dengue and yellow fever.
 People who collect water from open sources are at risk because mosquitoes lay eggs in or near the water.

 1. Think about a time you helped someone with a chore or task.
 How did it make you feel?

 2. Why is it a good idea for families to give up luxuries to help the poor?

 3. How can you pray for Happy, Vanessa and their neighbors?

 Look with favor, Lord, on your household.
 Grant that, though our flesh be humbled by abstinence from food, our souls, hungering after you, may be resplendent in your sight.

-~ Pope Pius V
+~ Saint Pius V

-Proceeds from this campaign will be used to cover any expenditures incurred through June 30, 2023, the close of our ministry’s fiscal year.
+Proceeds from this campaign will be used to cover any expenditures incurred through June 30, 2024, the close of our ministry’s fiscal year.
 In the event that more funds are raised than needed to fully fund the project, the excess funds, if any, will be used to meet the most urgent needs of the ministry.